tripeersyou/francisoliverdev/_posts/2019-07-27-dark-mode-in-jekyll.md

 ---
 layout: post
-title: "Implementing Dark Mode to Your Jekyll Site"
+title: Implementing Dark Mode to Your Jekyll Site
-date: 2019-07-27
+date: 2019-07-26 16:00:00 +0000
-author: "Francis Avanceña"
+author: Francis Avanceña
 tags: jekyll, ruby, css, javascript
 cover_image:

 ---

-<a href="https://jekyllrb.com" target="_blank">Jekyll</a> is a static site generator powered by Ruby, that can use both HTML and Markdown for markup and Liquid as a template engine.
+<a href="https://jekyllrb.com" target="_blank">Jekyll</a>  Forestry is a static site generator powered by Ruby, that can use both HTML and Markdown for markup and Liquid as a template engine.
 It's the technology that powers this site!
 And with the prevalence in web development of now having both a light and a dark theme, we will implement having this functionality in Jekyll sites.

 Using native CSS variables and JavaScript we are going to implement a full blown toggled dark mode or dark theme in our Jekyll websites.
 First we must first define our CSS variables for our light theme.
 In CSS we define a variable by having two dashes prefixing the variable name like in the code example below.

 ```css
 html {